DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 ### Stage 1: submitting your initial application(s)

-During the first round of your application, you should apply to no more than three courses in total, whether you use Apply for teacher training, UCAS Teacher Training, or a combination of the two.
+During the first round of your application, you should apply to no more than 3 courses in total, whether you use Apply for teacher training, UCAS Teacher Training, or a combination of the two.

 **You can only accept 1 offer**, even if you use both services.